Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: Introduction

 \section{Introduction}

-\paragraph*{Motivation.} Modern data engineering applications demand flexibility and agility more than ever before.
-For example, during exploratory analytics, one typically starts in a schema-less situation, where structure is discovered over time.
+Modern data engineering applications increasingly demands flexibility and agility in handling data and metadata more than ever before.
+During exploratory analytics, structure emerges gradually without a predefined schema.
 Heterogeneity in what is a data value versus what is an attribute name is inherent during discovery, profiling, and exploration.
-As another example, during integration of data sources, such as when building a knowledge graph, data and schema heterogeneity is the default.
-One source's data values correspond to another source's node labels, and in yet another data source, these correspond to node property names; further, what is a subgraph in one source corresponds to a node in a different data source.
-Modern data management solutions must fully embrace and support heterogeneity and diversity in the modeling distinctions between data and metadata.
+In data sources integration scenarios, such as building knowledge graphs, data and schema heterogeneity is inevitable: what appears as a data value in one source might be a node label or property name in another, while a subgraph in one source might correspond to a single node elsewhere.
+Modern data management solutions must therefore fully support heterogeneity and fluid boundaries between data and metadata.

-In data modelling, metadata is commonly understood in two distinct ways.
-The first and most common form is {\em attribute data}, which refers to the characteristics or details associated with a piece of information, such as a relational database table's attributes (i.e., column names) or the table's name itself.
-For instance, when storing a person's contact information, attributes like name, email address, phone number, and address are essential metadata.
-On the other hand, another common form of metadata is {\em reification}.
-This concept involves aggregating complex relationships or sets into a new entity or object, making it easier to manage and analyze.
+Metadata is commonly understood in two distinct ways.
+The first is {\em attribute metadata}- characteristics associated with data objects, such as column names or table names in relational databases or node labels in graphs.
+For instance, when storing contact information, attributes like name and email are metadata.
+The second form is {\em reification}- representing an aggregation of complex relationships or structures into a new entity or data object, making it easier to manage and analyze.
 In the context of entity-relationship modeling, reification is often used to transform relationship sets into entity sets, allowing for more effective data modeling and manipulation.
-For example, in an online shopping platform, reifying the relationship between customers and orders could result in a new entity representing the order history or customer preferences.\footnote{Other more complex types of metadata, such as reflective or active data \cite{stijn,Fletcher14,divesh}, are beyond the scope of our current discussion.}
+For example, in an e-commerce system, reifying the relationship between customers and orders creates an order history entity that can be analyzed and queried.\footnote{Other more complex types of metadata, such as reflective or active data \cite{stijn,Fletcher14,divesh}, are beyond the scope of our current discussion.}